akaustav/hacker-rank/README.md

 # hacker-rank

-Solutions to some of the questions/problem statements on HackerRank website
+Solutions to some of the questions/problem statements on [HackerRank](https://www.hackerrank.com) website.